 When It Really Matters FFI helps clients and counsel not only run the race but win the race as well in every way that matters.
 We not only provide the special technical expertise for handling digital evidence like effective and defensible ESI identification, forensic grade imaging and collection, processing and document production but also provide the advanced technical expertise needed to plan and execute cyber litigation in the most efficient and effective manner.
 In addition, we can help spot the design flaws in the opponent's "race car" and exploit their weaknesses.

 No longer is victory determined by the side having the largest army of associates or even the deepest pockets but the one that can best use their technology to defeat their opponent in the courtroom.
 Unfortunately for many, they have been using their technology like a club instead of like a machine gun.

 Learn how an expert e-discovery consultant or vendor can help solve your e-discovery problems in Selecting an E-Discovery Vendor or Consultant: A Best Value Approach

 The 2006 amendments to the Federal Rules of Civil Procedure encouraged advanced planning as a means to counter the amazing costs of e-discovery.
 The primary tool for conducting advanced planning in civil litigation is the discovery plan required by Rule 26(f).
 To learn how to structure your e-discovery plan for maximum efficiency and effectiveness see, Eleven Steps to Designing an E-Discovery Plan and Protocol: A System Engineering Approach to Modern Litigation

 For more useful articles about e-discovery consult the articles tab of our website.

-The Firm of Fordham Forensics in Atlanta GA is a highly skilled and experienced provider (vendor and consultant) of e-discovery services involving:
+The Firm of Fordham Forensics in Atlanta GA is a highly skilled, experienced and expert provider (vendor and consultant) of e-discovery services involving: